Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Correlation functions

 \section{Correlation functions}

-The correlation function of the nearest neighbor spins on the $d$-dimensional hypercubic KN lattice can be obtained via the generating functions defined in Eq.\eqref{generating-functions}.
-The correlations functions get a simple form for the isotropic case in the local interactions, $\alpha=0$ ($\Delta=1$), which are presented in this appendix.
-The correlation functions between the nearest neighbor $\tau$ spins are:
+The correlation function of the nearest-neighbor spins on the $d$-dimensional hypercubic KN lattice can be obtained via the generating functions defined in Eq.~\eqref{generating-functions}.
+The correlations functions have simple forms for the isotropic case in the local interactions $\alpha=0$ ($\Delta=1$)